matthiastornay/VHDL/README.md

 # VHDL
-Some basic VHDL programs I wrote
+Some basic VHDL programs I wrote.

+They've all been written and simulated on Quartus.